 How do I know if I am a freshman or a transfer applicant?

-A transfer applicant is any student who is a high school graduate and has previously enrolled as a degree-seeking student at another institution.
+A transfer applicant is any student who has previously enrolled as a degree-seeking student at another institution.
 This includes students who attend community college and/or are currently enrolled in an associate degree program.
-Students who have taken college courses through or during high school, or on a part-time basis, will normally be considered first-year applicants.

 If I applied to Hamilton before, do I need to reapply?